trbaker/GIStandards/overview.md

 <a href="plots/fig2.png"><img align="center" border=0 src="plots/fig2.png" width="500"></a>

-Figure 2 shows that "spatial" is the only geospatial keyword in most English (ELA) and mathematics (MA) standards.
+Figure 2 shows that "spatial" is the only geospatial keyword in English (ELA) and mathematics (MA) standards.
 In science, the Next Generation Science Standards (NGSS) refer to "spatial and temporal".
 The shift from figure 1 to figure 2 in science indicates in large part, the number of states using the NGSS.
 The change in social studies was the real surprise, moving from 46 to 31 states - or about a 35% decline in states when "spatial" was removed from the geospatial keyword list.
 Califnornia is one such example where "spatial thinking", "spatial contexts", and "spatial distribution" are present in the social studies standards but there is no geospatial language or technology in those standards.
 It's a cautionary tale.

 When plotting data on a histogram, it is apparent the total raw count of geospatial keywords by state is non-normal, producing a histogram that is right-skewed.
 Due to the skewedness of the distribution, the median rather than the mean is provided.